colin-gourlay/sundown-sessions/src/content/artists/k/kirsten-adamson/index.md

 ---
 ## About

+UK singer songwriter and guitarist.
-Daughter of Stuart Adamson and sister of Callum Adamson, born in 1985.
+She is the daughter of Stuart Adamson and sister of Callum Adamson